 Julia Coney has done more to shift the wine industry’s paradigm in the last few years than others have in decades.
 Coney is a wine journalist based in Washington D.C. and Houston.
 Her pennings regularly push the intersection of wine and racism to the forefront of the trade.

 Formerly a legal assistant and beauty blogger, Coney turned to wine full-time in 2016.
-She holds a WSET Level Two Certification in Wine and Spirits and is currently pursuing her Master Level Champagne Certification with the Wine Scholar Guild as well as her WSET Level Three Certification in Wine.
-Through her work as a wine educator, speaker and consultant, Coney has spoken openly about often being the only Black person invited to industry wine tastings or on media trips.
+She holds a Level Two Certification in Wine and Spirits from the Wine & Spirit Education Trust.
+She’s pursuing her Master Level Champagne Certification with the Wine Scholar Guild as well as her WSET Level Three Certification in Wine.
+Through her work as a wine educator, speaker and consultant, Coney speaks openly about often being the only Black person at industry wine tastings or on media trips.

-Being a tireless advocate for diversity and inclusion, Coney helped spur long overdue change by launching Black Wine Professionals in June 2020.
+Being a tireless advocate for diversity and inclusion for Black people in wine, Coney helped spur long overdue change by launching Black Wine Professionals in June 2020.
 The database is a tool for those planning tasting or tours and pushes for expanded diversity in the wine industry.

 Coney is a friend of SOMM TV and has made several appearances on the SOMM Podcast Network.
 She’s talked with Jason Wise about everything from pairing wine to drink while watching Denzel Washington movies to discussing American sparkling wine.
-Her latest podcast appearance coincided with the release of the Verticals episode featuring Pierre Péters, and we got to hear her favorite Champagne food pairings.
+In her latest podcast appearance, coinciding with the Pierre Péters Verticals episode, she shares her favorite Champagne food pairings.

 What aspects of your personality make you a natural innovator?